serverless/dashboard/docs/instrumentation.md

 ### Instrumentation Mode: Prod

-When the **Instrumentation Mode** is set to **Prod**, then metrics, logs, traces, spans, errors, and warnings are collected and made available on Metrics and Explorer in Serverless Console.
+When the **Instrumentation Mode** is set to **Prod**, then metrics, logs, traces, spans, and events are collected and made available on Metrics and Explorer in Serverless Console.
 This mode is optimized for production use, as it adds virtually no latency to the Lambda function.

 ### Instrumentation Mode: Dev

-When the **Instrumentation Mode** is set to **Dev**, then all the same data is collected on the function as **Prod**; however, additionally this provides real-time logging, trace, span, error, and warning collection in [DevMode](./application-guide/dev-mode.md) on Serverless Console.
+When the **Instrumentation Mode** is set to **Dev**, then all the same data is collected on the function as **Prod**; however, additionally this provides real-time logging, trace, span, and event collection in [DevMode](./application-guide/dev-mode.md) on Serverless Console.
 This mode is intended for development workloads only as it adds some latency to the AWS Lambda function.